Introduction to IPSec

 3. Secure branch office connectivity: It allows an organization to set an IPSec enabled the network to securely connect all its branches over the internet.
 This feature reduces the expense of the organization that needs for connecting the organization branches across the cities or countries.

 The advantages are as explained below.

 - It allows fast traveling to have secure access to the corporate network.

 - It allows interconnectivity between branches of the organization in a Secure and inexpensive manner.

 - It works at the network layer, therefore there is no need for changes in the upper layers i.e application layer and transport layer.

 - It is transparent to end-users.
 There is no need for user training, key issuance, and revocation.

 - It is also used in a firewall to protect the incoming and outgoing traffic.

 - When IP security is configured to work with the firewall, it becomes only an entry-exit point for all traffic to make it extra secure.

 This has been a guide to IPSec.
-Here we discuss the protocols, applications, and advantages of IPSec.
+Here we discuss the basic concept, modes of operation, protocols, applications, and advantages of IPSec.
 You may also have a look at the following articles to learn more –